[This exercise spontaneously emerged in a couples therapy session last night.]

 Self-compassion, acknowledging the “ouch” of the moment, naturally leads to compassion for another in the experience of our common humanity.
 We are able to pause, breathe, take a step back, and discern what comfort and caring might be the most useful in the moment, and going forward.

-The book Bouncing Back: Rewiring Your Brain for Maximum Resilience and Well-Being will be available in bookstores April 17, 2013, a featured alternate of One Spirit Book Club in April-May 2013, and online at Amazon, Barnes and Noble, and New World Library.
+Linda Graham, MFT, author of Bouncing Back: Rewiring Your Brain for Maximum Resilience and Well-Being, and online at Amazon, Barnes and Noble, and New World Library.